These beadboard ceiling ideas share what it is, different types, pros and cons, materials, maintenance, and where to use beadboard in the house.

 • Beveled edges

-In older houses, traditional beadboard ceilings include a layer of popcorn ceilings.
+In older houses, traditional paneled ceilings include a layer of popcorn ceilings.
 For newer homes, they have certain types of drywall or plaster ceilings.

-Beadboard ceilings are guaranteed to stand out and never be overlooked.
-Its added visual value and aesthetics are one of the major reasons why many homeowners choose this type of wood ceiling.
-And when it comes to the use of the materials, the most common types are pine and cedar but you can also go for other types of wood.
+Paneled ceilings are guaranteed to stand out and never be overlooked.
+Its added visual value and aesthetics are two of the major reasons many homeowners choose this type of wood ceiling.
+When it comes to using the materials, the most common types are pine and cedar, but you can also go for other types of wood.

 Types of Beadboard Ceilings

-Once you’ve set your mind on beadboard ceilings, the next step is to see the different options.
-One element that set one beadboard ceiling apart from another is its style.
+Once you’ve decided on paneled ceilings, the next step is to see the different options.
+One element that set one grooved panel overhead apart from another is its style.

-You can style your ceiling from traditional and farmhouse design to modern and contemporary, depending on the material you choose and how you build the ceiling.
+You can style your ceiling from traditional and farmhouse design to modern and contemporary, depending on your chosen material and how you build the ceiling.
 Here are some styles to check out:

-• Traditional: Might be more expensive than other beadboard ceiling styles because it involves authentic wood and keeping them together using tongue-and-groove technology.
+• Traditional: It might be more expensive than other grooved panel overhead styles because it involves authentic wood and keeping them together using tongue-and-groove technology.
 This is the option to choose if you want to add an inviting and warm feel to the room where you’ll install it.

-• Farmhouse: Usually made from rich wood (maple, hickory, or oak), a farmhouse beadboard ceiling is often stained than painted (often in natural colors) and often installed in bathrooms and kitchens.
+• Farmhouse: Usually made from rich wood (maple, hickory, or oak), a farmhouse grooved panel overhead is often stained than painted (often in natural colors) and often installed in bathrooms and kitchens.

-• Modern: This particular beadboard ceiling is often made from composite materials like Polystyrene and MDF or Medium Density Fiberboards.
+• Modern: This particular grooved panel is often made from composite materials like Polystyrene and MDF or Medium Density Fiberboards.
 The good thing is that these materials are highly available in local stores.

 Beadboard Panels